How Much Can I Borrow for a Car Loan?

 How much can I borrow for a car loan?

-The short version is that lenders look at what you earn, what you spend, what you already owe, how your credit file reads, and what vehicle you are buying.
-Each of those inputs affects the final number.
+The answer is not a fixed number.
+It depends on what you earn, what you spend, what you already owe, your credit history, and the vehicle you are buying.
+Understanding those factors before applying can make a significant difference to how the process goes.

 What determines how much you can borrow

-Under the Credit Contracts and Consumer Finance Act2003 (CCCFA), lenders in New Zealand must make reasonable enquiries to determine whether a loan is suitable and affordable for the borrower.
-That assessment typically considers income, expenses, existing commitments, bank account conduct, repayment history, and broader indicators of the customer’s capacity to repay without experiencing substantial hardship.
+Under the Credit Contracts and Consumer Finance Act 2003 (CCCFA), lenders in New Zealand must make reasonable enquiries to determine whether a loan is suitable and affordable for the borrower.
+That assessment typically considers income, expenses, existing commitments, bank account conduct, repayment history, and broader indicators of the customer's capacity to repay without experiencing substantial hardship.

 Income